albinaglv/Restaurant-Orders-Analysis/README.md

 The data is available in CSV format and consists of two files:
 - **menu_items.csv**: This file contains the following columns: `menu_item_id`, `item_name`, `category`, `price`.
 - **order_details.csv**: This file includes columns such as `order_details_id`, `order_id`, `order_date`, `order_time`, `item_id`.

-### 🔍 Methodology

-- **Data Setup**:

-	**1. Create Database and Tables**:

-	- Database Schema: Set up a new database schema named `restaurant_orders_db` to house all data related to menu items and order details.

-	- Tables Creation: Create tables `menu_items` and `order_details` to store the dataset.

-	- **2. Import Data**:

- 	- Data Import Wizard: Import CSV files (menu_items.csv and order_details.csv) into these tables using the Table Data Import Wizard.

- - **Data Extraction**:

- -SQL Queries: Employ a variety of SQL techniques to extract relevant data from the database tables (`menu_items` and `order_details`):

-	- Joins: Utilised `INNER JOIN`s to combine data from `order_details` and `menu_item` tables based on `item_id` to facilitate comprehensive data analysis.
-	- Subqueries: Employ subqueries to derive specific insights, such as counting the number of items per order (total_items_ordered) and filtering orders based on specific criteria (e.g., orders with more than 12 items).
-	- Aggregations: Apply SQL aggregations like COUNT(), SUM(), and AVG() to compute metrics such as total sales revenue per menu category, average item prices, and order counts.
-	- Window Functions: Implement window functions where applicable to perform complex analyses, such as ranking or cumulative sums of sales revenue over time.
-	- Common Table Expressions (CTEs): Use CTEs to create temporary result sets, enhancing query readability and enabling the construction of more complex queries.
-	- Filters and Grouping: Employ WHERE clauses and GROUP BY statements to filter and group data based on specific criteria, such as order times or menu categories.

 ### 🛠️ Tools Used